The Christmas Train (film)

-The Christmas Train is a 2017 American Christmas romantic drama television film directed by Ron Oliver and written by Neal Dobrofsky and Tippi Dobrofsky, based on the 2003 novel of the same name by David Baldacci.
+The Christmas Train is a 2017 American Christmas romantic drama television film directed by Ron Oliver and written by Neal Dobrofsky and Tippi Dobrofsky, based on the 2003 novel by David Baldacci.
 The film stars Dermot Mulroney, Kimberly Williams-Paisley, Danny Glover, and Joan Cusack.

-The film premiered on Hallmark Hall of Fame, the Hallmark Channel, and Hallmark Movies & Mysteries on November 25, 2017.
+The film premiered on the Hallmark Channel and Hallmark Movies & Mysteries on November 25, 2017, as an episode of the Hallmark Hall of Fame anthology series.

 Premise

 Journalist Tom Langdon attempts to make it Los Angeles from Washington, D.C. in time for Christmas.
 Taking the train, Tom encounters various passengers including Max Powers, a film producer, Agnes, and a former love, Eleanor Carter.